 Mandela, a Nobel Peace Prize winner, has become increasingly frail over the years and has not appeared in public since South Africa hosted the World Cup in 2010.

 Despite his rare public appearances, news of his ailment spark concerns worldwide.

 “I think the concern, the anxiety shown by people throughout the world and South Africa is perfectly understandable,” Maharaj said.
 “I think it is also true simultaneously that people have come to terms with his age.
 The most important thing is that we should realize that this is a life that we need to celebrate, even when he’s with us.
 And we will celebrate it, even when he is not with us.”

 His history of lung problems dates back to when he was a political prisoner on Robben Island during apartheid.
 He contracted tuberculosis during the 27 years he was imprisoned.

 His history of lung problems dates to when he was a political prisoner on Robben Island during apartheid, and he has battled respiratory infections over the years.

-Last year, he spent Christmas holidays undergoing treatment for a lung infection and gallstones, one of his longest hospital stays since his release from prison in 1990.
+He underwent treatment for a lung infection and had surgery to remove gallstones over the Christmas holiday in 2012, one of his longest hospital stays since his release from prison in 1990.